The Quarter-Sawn Oak Mantel Every Craftsman Home Deserves

 Commissioning a Custom Mantel

-Find appropriate craftspeople: Furniture makers, architectural millworkers, or timber framers familiar with Craftsman design understand the material and aesthetic requirements.
-Review portfolios for Craftsman or Arts and Crafts work specifically.
+Find appropriate craftspeople: Furniture makers, architectural millworkers, or timber framers familiar with Craftsman design understand both the material and aesthetic requirements.
+Review portfolios for Craftsman or Arts and Crafts work specifically — general woodworking skill doesn’t guarantee style literacy.

-Specify clearly: Quarter-sawn white oak should be specified explicitly—”oak” alone may yield plain-sawn material.
+Specify clearly: Quarter-sawn white oak should be specified explicitly — saying “oak” alone may yield plain-sawn material.
 Specify FAS grade for clean boards or discuss character grade intentionally.
-Define finish expectations with samples.
+Define finish expectations with physical samples rather than verbal descriptions.

 Allow adequate time: Quality mantels require seasoned lumber, careful construction, and proper finish curing.
-Rush work compromises results.
+Rush work compromises results every time.
 Plan months ahead for custom commissions.

-The quarter-sawn oak mantel represents Craftsman values made visible—honest materials, quality construction, and beauty that emerges from understanding wood’s nature rather than disguising it.
-These mantels anchor living rooms today exactly as they did a century ago.
+The quarter-sawn oak mantel represents Craftsman values made visible — honest materials, quality construction, and beauty that emerges from understanding wood’s nature rather than disguising it.
+These mantels anchor living rooms today exactly as they did a century ago, and they’ll continue doing so for a century more.